 - Scoop 1 tablespoon of cookie dough and drop onto a parchment-lined baking tray.
 Place the cookies slight apart to allow room for spreading.

-- Bake the cookies in a preheated oven at 165 degrees Celsius for 8 to 10 minutes.
-Remove the cookies from oven and cool them on a wire rack before serving.
+- Bake the cookies in a preheated oven at 165°Celsius for 8 to 10 minutes.
+Remove the cookies from the oven and cool them on a wire rack before serving.

-Pin this easy homemade oatmeal raisin cookies recipe for later here:
+And that’s my easy homemade oatmeal raisin cookies recipe for you.

 Here are some of my other recipes you might want to check out:

 - Butterscotch pecan cookies